area17/blast/README.md

 ## Documentation

-Adding a `README.md` to your storybook blade directory will allow you to add notes to the Docs tab for each component in Storybook.
+Adding a `README.md` to your storybook blade directory will allow you to add a documentation page for the component in Storybook.
 The content of the markdown file will be output above the auto-generated Storybook content.

+You can also add a markdown file with the same name as your story file and it will add the documentation to component variation on the documentation page.

 ## Publish Static Storybook